 TinEye is a reverse image search engine.
 You can submit an image to TinEye to find out where it came from, how it is being used, if modified versions of the image exist, or to find higher resolution versions.

-Photographs are more often the subject of copyright infringement due to the ease of republishing photos on the Internet.
+Photographs and other images are more often the subject of copyright infringement due to the ease of republishing on the Internet.

-Because photos are so often published without attribution, it can be difficult to locate the actual owner of an image’s copyright.
+Because images are so often published without attribution, it can be difficult to locate the actual owner of an image’s copyright.
 Difficulty in locating the owner does not, however, excuse copyright infringement.

 There are a number of stock photo organizations which license photos.
 These organizations have numerous licensing plans, ranging from one-time fees for unlimited use to royalty-based systems.

-Use images responsibly.
 Most databases and websites provide information about copyrights and how their images can be used.
 Read this information carefully and comply with usage guidelines.
-Usage guidelines can vary considerably, so read the fine print~
+Usage guidelines can vary considerably, so read the fine print.

 Information about how images from can be used can be found via our list of image databases.